Fusion power: Lawson criterion

-Plasma clouds lose energy through conduction and radiation.
+The rate of fusion, and thus Pfusion, depends on the temperature and density of the plasma.
+The plasma loses energy through conduction and radiation.
 Conduction occurs when ions, electrons, or neutrals impact other substances, typically a surface of the device, and transfer a portion of their kinetic energy to the other atoms.
+The rate of conduction is also based on the temperature and density.
 Radiation is energy that leaves the cloud as light.
-Radiation increases with temperature.
-Fusion power technologies must overcome these losses.
+Radiation also increases with temperature as well as the mass of the ions.
+Fusion power systems must operate in a region where the rate of fusion is higher than the losses.

 Triple product: density, temperature, time

 The Lawson criterion argues that a machine holding a thermalized and quasi-neutral plasma has to generate enough energy to overcome its energy losses.
 The amount of energy released in a given volume is a function of the temperature, and thus the reaction rate on a per-particle basis, the density of particles within that volume, and finally the confinement time, the length of time that energy stays within the volume.
 This is known as the "triple product": the plasma density, temperature, and confinement time.

 In magnetic confinement, the density is low, on the order of a "good vacuum".
 For instance, in the ITER device the fuel density is about 1.0 × 10^{19} m^{−3}, which is about one-millionth atmospheric density.
 This means that the temperature and/or confinement time must increase.
 Fusion-relevant temperatures have been achieved using a variety of heating methods that were developed in the early 1970s.
 In modern machines, as of 2019, the major remaining issue was the confinement time.
 Plasmas in strong magnetic fields are subject to a number of inherent instabilities, which must be suppressed to reach useful durations.
 One way to do this is to simply make the reactor volume larger, which reduces the rate of leakage due to classical diffusion.
 This is why ITER is so large.

 In contrast, inertial confinement systems approach useful triple product values via higher density, and have short confinement intervals.
 In NIF, the initial frozen hydrogen fuel load has a density less than water that is increased to about 100 times the density of lead.
 In these conditions, the rate of fusion is so high that the fuel fuses in the microseconds it takes for the heat generated by the reactions to blow the fuel apart.
 Although NIF is also large, this is a function of its "driver" design, not inherent to the fusion process.